Resources

 • AARP Scams and Fraud website – The AARP Fraud Watch NetworkTM is a free resource for all.
 With AARP as your partner, you’ll learn how to proactively spot scams, get guidance from our fraud specialists if you’ve been targeted, and feel more secure knowing that we advocate at the federal, state, and local levels to protect consumers and enforce the law.

-• The Goldsen Institute, University of Washington – The Goldsen Institute is an innovation hub that researches vulnerable populations and creates interventions to improve their health, wellness, and longevity.
+• The Goldsen Institute, University of Washington is an innovation hub that researches vulnerable populations and creates interventions to improve their health, wellness, and longevity.
 The Goldsen Institute is dedicated to building a world where all ages thrive throughout their lives.
 Improvements in health, wellness, and longevity demand that we disrupt traditional intervention models, which necessitates new practices for how we live, work, and grow in our communities

 • Social Security Administration